memoryblock-io/memoryblock/README.md

 ### It's cheap to run.
 Seriously.

-Most AI tools send the entire tool schema — thousands of tokens — on *every single message*.
+Most AI tools send the entire tool schema.
+Thousands of tokens.
+On *every single message*.
 For a background agent running all day, that's money on fire.

 Memoryblock was engineered around this problem:

-- **On-demand schema loading** — tool definitions are injected only when needed, then dropped.
+- **On-demand schema loading** - tool definitions are injected only when needed, then dropped.
 Payload sizes go from ~2,600 tokens to ~1,200 tokens per turn.
-- **History trimming** — large tool outputs (log dumps, file contents) are read once, then truncated in memory to 500 characters.
+- **History trimming** - large tool outputs (log dumps, file contents) are read once, then truncated in memory to 500 characters.
 The LLM already saw it.
 No need to pay for it again.
-- **Smart context recovery** — when context fills up, the engine summarizes everything into clean, actionable notes and starts fresh.
+- **Smart context recovery** - when context fills up, the engine summarizes everything into clean, actionable notes and starts fresh.
 No crash, no data loss, no compact context error loops.

 > In testing, these optimizations reduce token growth between turns from 4.2× to under 2×, resulting in over 50% cost reduction on sustained sessions.

 ### It runs on Bun.
 Nothing else.

 No Node.js.
 No Electron.
 No heavy frameworks.
-The entire core — HTTP server, WebSocket streaming, static file serving — is built on native APIs.
+The entire core, HTTP server, WebSocket streaming, static file serving, is built on native APIs.
 Cold starts are fast.
 Memory usage is small.

 ### Every block is its own world.